dovito/pascal_triangle/README.md

 ## A program that formats and prints Pascal's triangle by the given number of rows in the desired triangle

 ### Background
-Pascal's triangle is a triangular array of the binomial coefficients.
+Pascal's triangle is a triangular array of the binomial coefficients where each number is the sum of the two directly above it.
+See [Wikipedia](https://en.wikipedia.org/wiki/Pascal's_triangle) for more info
 ![](https://upload.wikimedia.org/wikipedia/commons/0/0d/PascalTriangleAnimated2.gif)

 ### Compile: